-One of the biggest questions I always get asked is about choosing a theme for WordPress sites.
+One of the biggest questions I always get asked is about choosing WordPress themes.
 I come across many beginners who are new to WordPress and are learning their way through everything – themes, plugins, child themes etc. This post is about how to find a theme that works for you.

 There are many themes both free and paid and choosing one theme that gives you everything you need for your site from a sea of themes sounds practically impossible.
 Add to that all the new features that get added to themes every day, it feels like it is a huge task to get the theme that’ll work for you.